liujiashen9307/MachineLearningCaseStudies/README.md

 # Machine Learning Case Studies
 Following the course of Machine Learning Foundation--- Case Study Approach by Washington University, I will finish all the cases used in the course by R, Scikit-learn and GraphLab (Later two are finished with Jupyter Notebook).
 Course Link: https://www.coursera.org/learn/ml-foundations/home/welcome

-**Note: Due to the computational capability of RStudio, several cases will not be finished in it.**
+**Note: Due to the computational capability of RStudio, several cases will not be finished with it.**

 # Case 1: Regression